The Importance of Space in a Mix: Part III

 The most important idea here is to determine what is important for the effect of the song, and the aesthetic surrounding the genre.
 Indie Rock loves some good reverb, so you want to be able to play up the room sounds without clogging the mix and really blend artificial verb tightly in with natural room sounds.

 Hip-Hop wants things up front and in your face.
 This means you need some elements with air and space around them, but only the subtlest amount, and probably a few elements that sound very far away to create the contrast.
 It all ends where it starts: with what you want to achieve for the song.

 The subject of ambience is unending.
-If there is information I have not covered in this article, or that could be expanded further, I encourage you to continue the discussion in the comments below!
+If there’s information I haven’t covered, or that could be expanded on further, I encourage you to continue the discussion in the comments below!